Perth Modern School

-Perth Modern School (colloquially known as Perth Mod, or simply "Mod") is a public co-educational academically selective high school, located in Subiaco, an inner city suburb of Perth, Western Australia.
+Perth Modern School (colloquially known as Perth Mod or Mod) is a public co-educational academically selective high school, located in Subiaco, an inner city suburb of Perth, Western Australia.
 Perth Modern is Western Australia's only fully academically selective public school.
 Established in 1911, the school is both the oldest public high school and the oldest co-educational high school in Western Australia (WA).

 History

 Planning and construction

 Perth Modern School was the first government high school in WA.
 Although funds were allocated to build the school in 1907, the west building and main hall contract was not tendered until 1909 due to debate continuing for some time.

 Opening and academic scholarships

 The school opened in 1911 with 226 students enrolled.
 The school charged a fee of £6 a year.
 Students were prepared for entry to the University of Western Australia, which opened in 1913.
 Demand for places at the school was high and students came from all over WA.
 In 1912, the school began offering scholarships designed to encourage students to attend regardless of their financial situations.

 Cecil Andrews, Inspector General of Schools, was responsible for naming the school and directing its school curriculum.